 So, you've purchased your new Mac and you've got it all set up.
 Now, you're sitting in front of your screen, wondering what to do next.
-Lucky for you, we've got this useful guide to understanding the basic anatomy of your desktop or laptop.
+Lucky for you, we've got this useful guide to understanding the basic anatomy of your desktop (opens in new tab) or laptop (opens in new tab).
 So, if you're new to Mac, welcome to the family.
 Now it's time to learn where everything is and what it does.

 - Touch ID and Apple Pay